What Are Incoterms? International Commercial Terms Meanings and Usages

 Carriage and Insurance Paid To (CIP) Incoterm

-Similar the the “Carriage Paid To” incoterm, the CIP incoterm lays the burden of responsibility on the seller up until products reach the buyer’s designated destination terminal.
-That said, CIP incoterms also state that the seller will take care of all cargo insurance costs.
+Similar the the “Carriage Paid To” incoterm, the "Carriage and Insurance Paid To" incoterm lays the burden of responsibility on the seller up until products reach the buyer’s designated destination terminal, but with the additional stipulation that the seller will take care of all cargo insurance costs.

 • Freight packaging – Seller